ariley215/plants-project/README/README-3.md

 How to test manually:

+create super user: docker compose run web python manage.py createsuperuser

-To get token using httpie
+Use new superuser to get token using httpie:

-http POST :8000/api/token/ username=Andrea password=admin
+http POST :8000/api/token/ username=superusername password=superuserpassword

+Using Thunder Client, add refresh token in Auth bearer at the api url to perform CRUD